Churchill–Roosevelt Highway

 The Churchill–Roosevelt Highway, sometimes refers to as CRH, is the major east–west highway on Trinidad island in Trinidad and Tobago.

-It runs for 35 km from Barataria in the west (where it joins the Beetham Highway) to Wallerfield in the east (south of Arima) where it ends in the former US Army base on Fort Read.
+It runs for 35 km from Barataria in the west (where it joins the Beetham Highway) to Wallerfield in the east (south-east of Arima) where it ends in the former US Army base on Fort Read.
 It crosses the north–south Uriah Butler Highway (UBH) at Valsayn.
 Constructed during World War II to connect the US Army base with Port of Spain, the highway was named for the two wartime leaders, Winston Churchill and Franklin D. Roosevelt.

 Construction began in December 1941 and was completed in March 1942.
-Originally reserved for the US armed forces, the road was turned over to the Government of Trinidad and Tobago on October 24, 1949.
+Originally reserved for the US armed forces, the road was turned over to the Government of Trinidad and Tobago on 24 October 1949.

 Description

-The Churchill-Roosevelt Highway can be considered the most important highway in the country, running alongside the densely populated East-West Corridor, with an estimated population of 600,000.
+The Churchill–Roosevelt Highway can be considered the most important highway in the country, running alongside the densely populated East-West Corridor, with an estimated population of 600,000.
 Because of this, it is often extremely congested.